elringus/unity-google-drive/README.md

 ### Can I share a drive account?
 The only legit way to allow multiple users share a drive account is to use [Team Drives](https://gsuite.google.com/learning-center/products/drive/get-started-team-drive/).

+### Is it possible to access shared files and folders?
+This is possible.
+To access shared resources you'll have to specify ["Shared with me" collection](https://developers.google.com/drive/v3/web/about-organization#shared_with_me) when resolving ID of the resource.
+Additionally, if the shared resource has been [added to the user's drive](https://support.google.com/drive/answer/2375057?co=GENIE.Platform%3DDesktop&hl=en) it'll be accessible via the path finding method described above.

 ### Will this plugin appear on the Asset Store?
-I'll consider publishing when (if) it'll be more in a more mature state (full API cover, more tests, less bugs); and whether that'll happen depends on the ~~amount of stars~~ feedback it'll receive :) In any case, the plugin will remain free and open-sourced.
+I'll consider publishing when (if) it'll be in a more mature state (full API cover, more tests, less bugs); and whether that'll happen depends on the ~~amount of stars~~ feedback it'll receive :) In any case, the plugin will remain free and open-sourced.